A craving is a strong, distracting urge to smoke. Cravings are strongest when you first quit.

 When to Call the Doctor

-If you do not think you can quit on your own, call your health care provider.
+If you do not think you can quit on your own, contact your health care provider.
 Nicotine replacement therapy may help you stave off cravings through the first and hardest stage of quitting.